History of the United States government: Presidency of George Washington (1789-1797)

 The Department of the Treasury was established with the offices of Comptroller, Auditor, Treasurer, Register, and assistant to the Secretary.
 The department adopted the policy of debt assumption and began issuing treasury securities, while tariffs were levied to fund government activity.
 Excises were also applied, but there were much more controversial, causing the first major insurrection in the Whiskey Rebellion.
 The Revenue-Marine was established within the Department of the Treasury in 1790 to serve as an armed customs enforcement service, and the Post Office was established in the department under the Postal Clause of the Constitution.
-The First Bank of the United States, the country's first national bank, was established in 1791, and the Philadelphia Mint, the first United States Mint, was established in 1792.
+The First Bank of the United States, the country's first central bank, was established in 1791, and the Philadelphia Mint, the first United States Mint, was established in 1792.

 The federal judiciary, the office of the Attorney General, district attorneys, and marshals were established by the Judiciary Act of 1789.
 Washington nominated John Jay to be the first Chief Justice of the Supreme Court, and he was sworn in on October 19, 1789.
 The original Supreme Court consisted of six justices in total.
 The Supreme Court made its first landmark case in 1793 with Chisholm v.
 Georgia, ruling that states did not have sovereign immunity from citizens in other states.
 This resulted in the ratification of the Eleventh Amendment in 1794, granting sovereign immunity in federal courts to the states.

 The number of members of the House of Representatives was capped at 105 by the Apportionment Act of 1792, and the Senate began holding sessions open to the public in 1794.
 The first federal criminal code was established by the Crimes Act of 1790, and the site of Washington, D.C. was chosen to be the location for the nation's capital in 1790 by the Residence Act.
 The United States established early foreign relations during this period, with Jay Treaty, Pinckney's Treaty, the Treaty of Tripoli, and the Treaty of Greenville, codifying relations with Great Britain, Spain, Tripoli, and the peoples of the Northwest Territory, respectively.
 Vermont, Kentucky, and Tennessee were all admitted as states during Washington's presidency.